arlac77/svelte-session-manager/README.md

 ## login

-Bring session into the valid state by callinf the authorization endpoint and asking for a access_token
+Bring session into the valid state by calling the authorization endpoint and asking for a access_token.
+Executess a POST on the endpoint url providing username, and password as json

 ### Parameters